 As co-founder of the NYCB (with Lincoln Kirstein), Balanchine (photo above) signed Mitchell when black dancers weren’t hired no matter how good they were!
 It was nothing short of miraculous for African Americans and modern American dance.

 Balanchine’s idea was pure audacity: instead of relegating Mitchell to minor roles, he cast him in leading principal roles such as Puck in “A Midsummer Night’s Dream” and the thrilling pas de deux in “Agon”.
-It was so shocking that traditionalists weren’t able to wrap their heads around the enormity of it all.
-They simply had to accept it and move-on!

 The Rockettes’s 1920s/1930s founding era was a very limited time for African Americans who wanted to dance, despite a certain dance renaissance such as The Cotton Club in Harlem and Josephine Baker in Paris.
 African Americans in that era were either shoehorned into white modern choreography or into African/Caribbean-inspired works.
 While chorus lines and dance troupes played to the strengths of black dancers, no one employed them with regularity.
 Nothing much changed until the 1950s with Mitchell’s triumph.